On this page

 • Copying from the work of another student, unauthorized notes or textbooks, unauthorized electronic devices, or other unauthorized materials.
 The instructor has final authority to determine what devices or aids are permissible.
 In the absence of guidance, the University expects that students will consult with the instructor.

-• During a quiz, test, or examination, or in-class assignment, all materials information or aids are considered unauthorized unless specifically permitted by instructor.
+• During a quiz, test, or examination, or in-class assignment, all materials, information or aids are considered unauthorized unless specifically permitted by the instructor.
 The mere presence of unauthorized materials, information or aids in the testing area or in bathrooms during the administration of a quiz, test, examination or in-class assignment is a violation of this policy.

 • The substantive use of translation services (online translation, in-person language tutors, or other assistive persons, applications, or devices) without prior authorization.
 For example, the use of the translation services becomes substantive when the aid is more than to correct mere word choices or the structure of particular sentences.